Lazy Loading, Preloading & Fetch Priorities

 Performance Targets

-- Resource load start time: < 100ms for
+- Resource load start: <100ms for

-fetchpriority="high"candidates - Priority inversion rate: < 2% across real-user sessions
+fetchpriority="high"candidates - Priority inversion rate: <2% across real-user sessions

 Preload vs Prefetch: Strategic Asset Management

-<!-- Preload: Critical path elevation -->
+<!-- Preload: critical path elevation for current page -->

 <link rel="preload" as="image" href="/lcp-candidate.avif"